 The Park is listed third on things to do in Singapore Tripadvisor.
 Created in 2012, it has more than 40 million visitors to date.
 According to Facebook, the park is one of the World’s top 20 most checked-in places.
 The mind-blowing architecture consisting of huge domes, supertrees and gardens which are all together are home to more than 1,000,000 plants.

 The park was first announced by Prime Minister of Singapore Lee Hsien Loong in 2005 to be built as an outdoor recreational space and a national icon.
-The gardens are designed by two British Firms- Grant Associates and Dominic White who were awarded the contract from 70 entries from 24 countries.
+The gardens are designed by two British Firms- Grant Associates and Gustafson Porter who were awarded the contract from 70 entries from 24 countries.

 The Sustainable Model of the Gardens